 It wasn’t until after she was gone, though, that I realized the significance of this gift.
 Losing her devastated me.
 I felt numb, lost, angry, desperate, shrunken.
 One day several months into this new life, I picked up the book.
 I really read the highlighted parts this time.
 And it became clear to me that even though my beautiful momma wasn’t in this world with me anymore, she was still offering what she could.
 She had left me with a guide for how to survive this nightmare.
 How she had done it when she lost her own mom.
 How to mother my children without her guidance.
 How to open myself to the world again and know that I would be ok, because she had raised me to be her daughter.
 How to choose life and love.

 I am forever grateful to you, Mom.
 I miss you beyond all that I know.
 Thank you for holding my hand through the darkness.
-I hope I made you proud.
+I hope I’m making you proud.

 And happy birthday.